 Steaming dishes in banana leaves is a traditional cooking method in much of Southeast Asia.
 Banana leaves are not only accessible and common in the region, they also impart a subtle flavor to steamed dishes and release a nice aroma.

 In this dish, plantain is coated in a blend of Indonesian spices and wrapped in banana leaf.
 Plantain is versatile and starchy, and it works well for steaming.
 Coriander is a characteristic flavor in this dish along with lemongrass and coconut milk.
 Delicious plantain packets are steamed until soft and topped with crunchy peanuts, coriander leaf, and lime juice.

 This dish can go great with sweet chili dip or other dipping sauces.

 1 clove garlic

 1 lime juice

-• pound garlic, bird’s eye chili, salt, ginger, coriander seed, cumin, shallot, lemongrass, coconut milk
+• pound garlic, bird’s eye chili, salt, ginger, coriander seed, shallot, lemongrass, coconut milk

 • add plantain